rayzio-jax/rayzio-jax/README.md

 ###

-I'm 22 years old 🙂
+I'm Ray 🙂
 <br>
-I'm interested in most tech, not until my head blows up 💥 but I enjoy it 👍
+A guy that interested in most tech, not until my head blows up 💥 but I enjoy it 👍
 <br>
-So, what's interesting lately?
+So, what's interesting lately? 🤔

 ###